 Nearby is St Kenelm's Well, commemorating a 9th-century martyr.
 The story goes that the boy king Kenelm was murdered by his sister.
 When the men bearing the body stopped here to rest, they set down Kenelm's coffin and a spring gushed forth from the ground.
 The waters of Kenelm's Well are reputed to have healing properties.

 Just a mile from Winchcombe are the ruins of Hailes Abbey.
 At one time Hailes was one of the most popular pilgrimage centres in Britain, as the abbey claimed to possess a phial of Christ's blood.
 After the Dissolution of the Monasteries destroyed the Abbey, the "blood" was revealed to be a mixture of saffron and honey.
 Hailes Abbey today is a peaceful sight, with ruined arches lying in a quiet meadow.

 So popular was the abbey to medieval pilgrims that the Prior of Hailes built a hotel to house the richer visitors.
 This hotel lives on as The George Hotel.
 The building itself has been altered several times, but still retains an open gallery over the courtyard.

 Most people come to Winchcombe to visit Sudeley Castle.
 The castle, which looks down on the village, was the final home of Queen Catherine Parr after the death of Henry VIII.

+Unfortunately, complications from the birth set in, and Catherine died a few days later.
 She is buried in the chapel, and the castle has displays of objects associated with her, including her prayer book, and a letter she wrote accepting Thomas Seymour's marriage proposal.
 The castle gardens are quite lovely, and well worth a visit.